-Let’s chat about what you’re really asking for, Caleb.
-What I think you’re looking for is someone “older and wiser” who will call you out on your mess-ups, force you to read the Bible (finally), and generally just teach you how to be an awesome clone of himself.
+Let’s chat about what you’re really asking for.
+What I think most people are looking for is someone “older and wiser” who will call them out on mess-ups, force them to read the Bible (finally), and generally just teach them how to be an awesome clone of him or herself.
 What you want is an accountability partner/dad/grandpa/best friend/Ron Swanson/pastor/buddy mash-up.
-But guess what, that person doesn’t exist.
+But guess what — that person doesn’t exist.
 I wish he did, as it would be amazing to have a one-stop-shop type of person to essentially raise me, but that’s not real life.

 And how do I know there’s no mentor silver-bullet?
 Because we’re all a little messed-up: you, me, amazing old guys who we think have it all together.
 Every single one of us is walking through his world trying to be obedient, failing, learning, repenting, remembering grace and trying again.
 This concept is succinctly and wisely articulated by Paul, who said, “Here is a trustworthy saying that deserves full acceptance: Christ Jesus came into the world to save sinners–of whom I am the worst” (1 Timothy 1:15).

 Did you catch that?
 No, not just the “sinners” part, the reference at the end.
 It was from the book of 1 Timothy, that is, a book written by Paul to his much younger protégé, friend and—dare I say—mentee.
 In this book, we get a glimpse of one of the most beautiful, honest, and enduring examples of mentorship.
 Let’s look at what made this relationship work: